-Charlene Zandbelt, an architectural technologist with Tucker Design, Winchester (near Ottawa), says her firm has designed a few homes with Legalett systems for couples already retired or nearing retirement.
+Charlene Zandbelt, an architectural technologist with Tucker Design Company Ltd., Winchester (near Ottawa), says her firm has designed a few homes with Legalett systems for couples already retired or nearing retirement.
 They prefer not to climb stairs.

 "You don't have to worry about footings or frost protection in the basement," she says.
-"The footings are engineered to maintain a steady temperature.
+"Legalett footings are engineered to maintain a steady temperature.
 There is no need for a radiant-heated second floor because the main floor generates enough warmth, which of course rises.

-Chuck Vrana, a retired airline pilot, built a 2,300-sq.-ft. bungalow near Cornwall with the system and has lived in it since March 2004.
-In his case, it is a split-level version, with a onestorey front elevation at grade and rear elevation down four feet.
-"Half the basement is used for living space and half for storage, mechanical systems and a workshop," he says.
+Chuck Vrana, a retired airline pilot, built a 2,300-square-foot bungalow near Cornwall with the Legalett system and has lived in it since March 2004.
+In his case, it is a split level version, with a one-storey front elevation at grade and rear elevation down four feet.
+"Half the first floor is used for living space and half for storage, mechanical systems and a workshop," he says.

-Perry says the concept has become particularly popular in Sweden since 1990 and is selling well in other European countries and in Japan.
+Perry says Legalett has become particularly popular in Sweden since 1990 and is selling well in other European countries and in Japan.
+In North America we have doubled our volume each for the past 3 years.